beark/ftl/docs/Parsec-II.md

 /**
  * Error reporting class.
  *
- * We could have used a string directly, but this thin wrapper provides more
+ * We could have used a string directly, but this thin wrapper conveys more
  * semantic information to users of the library.
  */
 class error {